 Black, Asian and ethnic minority MVP Chairs have come together to form the Nova Network, a WhatsApp peer support group, supported by National Maternity Voices.
-Members of the Nova Network are increasingly being invited to participate in policy development and research and will have two representatives at the Maternity Transformation Programme’s Stakeholder Council.
+Members of the Nova Network have been invited to participate in research and policy development.

-The Nova Network has been established to provide a forum for Maternity Voices Partnership (MVP) Volunteers to share expertise, experience and discuss issues relevant to volunteers within MVP.
-Membership of the network is open to any MVP volunteer (Chair, Co-Chair, Lead, Service User Representative, Public Patient Volunteer) who is Black, Asian or from a minoritised background.
+The Nova Network has been established to provide a forum for lay Maternity Voices Partnership (MVP) members to share expertise, experience and discuss relevant MVP issues.
+The network is open to lay MVP Chairs, Co-Chairs, Leads, Service User Representatives, and Public Patient Voice, from Black, Asian, Mixed and other Minority Ethnic background.

 We embrace the use of the terms BAME, BME, People of Colour, Women of Colour and Minority Ethnic Group according to the members’ wishes.
 For ease, this page will use BAME (Black, Asian and Minority Ethnic).